Job vacancies

 • Free access to our Employee Assistance Programme.

-The full job description and person specification is available here.
+View the full job description and person specification.

 How to apply:

-To apply please email [email protected] with your CV and a cover letter by the end of Sunday 28 July for the attention of Nick Meade, Director of Policy.
+To apply please email [email protected] with your CV and a cover letter by 17:00 on Wednesday 20 August 2025 for the attention of Natalie Frankish, Head of Scotland and Public Affairs.

 • In your cover letter please outline your experience, why you are interested in this role, your location and how you meet the person specification.

-• Please save your documents as YourName.SPRO.CV and YourName.SPRO.CoverLetter and use SPRO Application as the email subject line.
+• Please save your documents as YourName.RRESO.CV and YourName.RRESO.CoverLetter and use RRESO Application as the email subject line.

 • Please note that applications which are just generic cover letters or CVs without covering letters will not be considered.

-Candidates selected for an interview will be contacted by close of business Thursday 8 August.
-Interviews will be held via zoom on Tuesday 13, Wednesday 14, Tuesday 20 and Wednesday 21 August.
+Candidates selected for an interview will be contacted by close of business by Friday 22 August.
+Interviews will be held via zoom on Wednesday 27 August and Thursday 28 August.
 If you have a preference for one of these days please give details in your application.

 Due to capacity restrictions we will not be able to provide feedback for candidates not selected for an interview.
 As the successful candidate will be handling sensitive health data and potentially meeting vulnerable individuals, successful candidates will have to pass a disclosure and barring security check.